Junhyuck-Woo/CAU-MachineLearning/Assignment06/assignment_06_assignment-06.md

 ##### 4. Plot the training accuracy [3pt]
 - plot the training accuracy at every iteration of gradient descent until convergence (in red color)
+- the score will be given depending on the accuracy

 ##### 5. Write down the final training accuracy [5pt]
 - present the final training accuracy in number (%) at convergence